betagouv/figpot/README.md

 # figpot

 > [!IMPORTANT]
-> This is a work in progress, please come back in a few... ⏱️🚀
+> The package is implemented and has been tested with a custom Penpot instance.
+To be widely used the Penpot SaaS must be patched...
+Be patient and follow the issue https://tree.taiga.io/project/penpot/us/8372 ⏱️🚀

 Figma to Penpot converter and synchronizer, to not maintain multiple platforms.